 1. Track your expenses.
 Almost every financial plan starts with this most dreaded task.
 Unfortunately, without understanding where your money goes, it’s nearly impossible to make different choices about how to spend.
 The good news is that there are plenty of software programs to help you out, or you can use a plain old spreadsheet.
-You can also attend First Financial’s FREE budgeting seminar on 1/23 and take home a customizable budget worksheet to reuse over and over again!
+You can also attend First Financial’s FREE annual budgeting seminar and take home a customizable budget worksheet to reuse over and over again!

 2. Establish adequate emergency reserve funds.
 Perhaps the single best way to protect yourself from unforeseen circumstances is to hold 6 to 12 months of living expenses in cash or cash equivalent accounts.
 For those in retirement, consider carrying 12 to 24 months of expenses.
 Don’t forget to replenish cash reserves for any bills that are coming up over the next year.